cacsphysics/BMC_01122022_Analysis/README.md

 The primariy objective is to investigate the Taylor scale on 90+ dataset.
 The analysis will have a spatial component and a temporal component.

+- The first step is to create a python script that uses the h5py module to open the HDF5 file and output the data for various quantities.
+  - I used the HDFView API to learn the tree structure of the h5 file.
+  - Then I tested the time variable and the magnetic field variables by making plots.